-- emphasises the centrality of the learner within the learning process; and - supports the personal and professional development of each student to foster the values of the College.
+- emphasises the centrality of the learner within the learning process and recognises their prior learning and experience. - ensures there is constructive alignment of learning strategies and assessment to unit, course learning outcomes and graduate attributes. - supports the personal and professional development of each student. - fosters the values of the College and professional standards.